Empress Taimu: Background

-Lady Dou was the daughter of Dou Yi and Princess Xiangyang.
-Dou Yi was the son of Dou Chi (竇熾), a high-level official for both Northern Zhou and later Sui.
-Dou Yi also had a brother named Dou Wei, a scribe for Yang Xiu, the Prince of Shu, who later served as chancellor during the early years of the Tang dynasty.
-Her mother Princess Xiangyang was the fifth daughter of Yuwen Tai, Emperor Wen of Northern Zhou, and the sister of Empress Yuwen.
+Lady Dou was the daughter of Dou Yi (519 – 3 January 583) and Princess Xiangyang.
+Dou Yi was the son of Dou Yue (窦岳), an elder brother of Dou Chi (竇熾), a high-level official of both the Northern Zhou and successive Sui dynasties.
+Dou Chi also had a son named Dou Wei, a scribe for Yang Xiu, the Prince of Shu, who later served as chancellor during the early years of the Tang dynasty.
+Her mother Princess Xiangyang was the fifth daughter of Yuwen Tai, Emperor Wen of Northern Zhou, and a sister of Empress Yuwen.
+Lady Dou also had an elder brother, Dou Xian (竇贤), and at least one other elder cousin (Dou Kang).

-As a young child, Lady Dou was raised in the palace and particularly favored by her uncle Yuwen Yong, Emperor Wu.
+As a young child, Lady Dou was raised in the palace and particularly favored by her uncle Yuwen Yong (Emperor Wu).
 She once recommended Yuwen Yong to establish a relationship between Northern Zhou and Tujue through the Heqin system.
-As a result, Yuwen Yong married Empress Ashina, the daughter of Muqan Qaghan.
-Yuwen Yong didn't favor Empress Ashina at first, but agreed after Lady Dou and her father reminded him of Tujue's power and that he still had to face the rivaling neighbor kingdoms Northern Qi and Chen Dynasty.
+As a result, Yuwen Yong married Empress Ashina, the daughter of Muqan Qaghan on 20 April 568.
+Yuwen Yong didn't favor Empress Ashina at first, but agreed after Lady Dou and her father reminded him of Tujue's power and that he still had to face the rivaling neighbor kingdoms Northern Qi and Chen dynasty.

 Lady Dou persuaded the general Zhangsun Sheng (長孫晟) to form a marriage alliance with the Tang household.
 Zhangsun Sheng's son Zhangsun Wuji would later become a prominent official and daughter Lady Zhangsun would become Lady Dou's daughter-in-law.
-After Yang Jian overthrew the Yuwen family and established the Sui Dynasty, Lady Dou lamented that she wasn't able to help her uncle and cousins.
-Her parents Dou Yi and Princess Xiangyang cautioned her to keep her mouth shut to live.
+After Yang Jian overthrew the Yuwen family and established the Sui dynasty in March 581, Lady Dou lamented that she wasn't able to help her uncle and cousins.
+Her parents Dou Yi (by then about 62 years old) and Princess Xiangyang cautioned her to keep her mouth shut in order to live.